robjordan/robjordan.github.io/_posts/2020-09-30-behringer.md

 ### Ebay

 A curious thing I noticed while the Amazon price was plummeting earlier in September: Ebay prices for the product were also falling at a similar rate, though always roughly £10 more than Amazon.
 I sensed something slightly fishy, but - with Amazon's products out of reach, and not wishing to cut off nose to spite face - I reluctantly stumped up the extra £10 to buy a new item from an Ebay seller.
-"At least that nightmare is over, I thought, and settled back to await delivery".
+"At least that nightmare is over", I thought, and settled back to await delivery.

 Two days later: